 Jim Mickalak's "Secret Guide To Plywood Boat Design"

-Jim Michalak is a retired missle design engineer, and also a world famous plywood boat designer.
+Jim Michalak is a retired missle design engineer and a world famous plywood boat designer.
 To learn about designing boats, I started by reading his book: The Secret Guide To Plywood Boat Design.
-I swear, I am not joking -- back in the day, Jim used to sell a manual about how to design boats, and that was the title.
-That manual explained everything (in plain english) of how to design boats from scratch, and it taught me enough that I could read and understand other more complicated boat design books.
+I swear, I am not joking -- back in the day Jim used to sell a manual about how to design boats and that was the title.
+That manual explained everything in plain english of how to design boats from scratch and it taught me enough that I could read & understand other more complicated boat design books.

 I then went on a spree of getting and reading as many boat design books as I could find.
 Some were complicated, some easy to read, some were just a bunch of fluff or data that was not usable for what I was interested in building and sailing.
 Jim's design manual is no longer available, but Jim currently sells a book that has extensive instructions on how to build any type of plywood boat.
 For more info, see:

 Sailboat and Boat Building Books

 With Gavin's permission, I tried promoting the idea of racing mice, but the idea flopped.
-Gavin also let me know that earlier he had proposed the same thing, and it didn't take off then either.
-The group is mostly focused on building a variety of boats that are all different from each other (but called the same name), so racing them would be pointless since some hulls are obiously faster than others.
+Gavin let me know that earlier he had proposed the same thing and it didn't take off then either.
+The group seemed to be mostly focused on building a variety of boats that are all different from each other (but called the same name), so racing them would be pointless since some hulls are obiously faster than others.

 The $50 Sailboat Race